kristiklemm/blog/source/2016-07-07-5-things-your-dev-team-can-build-with-amazon-s-iot-button.html.markdown

 ### 1. A sound machine

-At kohactive, [our "sound machine" is powered by Slack](https://github.com/lrdiv/slash-sound), but the goal was to have something like a rimshot button for bad jokes, or a sad trombone button for spilt coffee.
+At kohactive, <a href="https://github.com/lrdiv/slash-sound" target="_blank">our "sound machine" is powered by Slack</a>, but the goal was to have something like a rimshot button for bad jokes, or a sad trombone button for spilt coffee.
 Similarly, we can now use a single Amazon button for rimshots, sad trombones, and hadoukens (the celebratory cry of kohactivators).
 The Dash button sends a "clickType" parameter which can be single, double, or a long-press, which then enables your sound machine to play different files based on how the button is pushed.

 ### 2. A brighter conference room